MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 # Mini-lab: Secure user sign-in events with Azure Multi-Factor Authentication

 Multi-factor authentication (MFA) is a process where a user is prompted during a sign-in event for additional forms of identification.
-THe user might be prompted to enter a code on their cellphone or to provide a fingerprint scan.
+The user might be prompted to enter a code on their cellphone or to provide a fingerprint scan.
 Requiring a second form of authentication increases security because the additional factor is not easy for an attacker to obtain or duplicate.

 Azure Multi-Factor Authentication and Conditional Access policies give the flexibility to enable MFA for users during specific sign-in events.